OmniLayer/spec/AssetIssuanceStandard.md

 * `icon-url` = absolute URL for icon to show for the asset (PNG only).
 * `feed-url` = absolute URL of an RSS 2.0 feed for the asset.

 Any HTML element type can be used to represent these fields.
-For URL fields, the URL is taken from the `href` attribute of the HTML element which has the `bitcoin-asset-` class.
-For other fields, the content is taken from the inside of the HTML element which has the `bitcoin-asset-` class.
+For `-url` fields, the URL is taken from the `href` attribute of the HTML element which has the `bitcoin-asset-...-url` class.
+For other fields, the content is taken from the inside of the HTML element which has the `bitcoin-asset-...` class.
 HTML formatting may be included inside that content, though many wallets are expected to strip this formatting and display the content as plain text.

 Additional user-defined fields are permitted.
 Classes which are specific to a protocol should be prefixed with that protocol's name, such as `bitcoin-asset-mastercoin-id` and `bitcoin-asset-coincolors-id` above.